[Case study]

 Very old pools did not have them but, today, all pools have a drain that draws water and debris from the bottom into the filtration system.
 This makes it much easier to maintain the pool and it is a room that is never affected by frost because it is located below the frost level in Quebec.

-PVC pipes connect the skimmer, water returns, and bottom drain to the pump and filter.
+PVC pipes connect the skimmer, return jets and the main drain to the pump and filter.
 This is usually located in a shed near the pool.
 The pipes are buried underground and completely drained of water in winter to avoid freezing, which can damage the pool.

 The pump circulates water through the PVC pipes.
 The filter collects the debris to purify the water.
 And the water heater, heats the water!